quixio/quix-streams/docs/publish.md

     var client = new Quix.Streams.Streaming.QuixStreamingClient();
     ```

-You can find more advanced information on how to connect to Quix in the [Connect to Quix](/sdk/connect) section.
+You can find more advanced information on how to connect to Quix in the [Connect to Quix](connect.md) section.

 ## Open a topic

-Topics are the default environment for input/output real-time operations on Quix.

-In order to access that topic for writing you need an instance of `TopicProducer`.
+In order to access that topic for publishing you need an instance of `TopicProducer`.
 You can create an instance of `TopicProducer` using the client’s `create_topic_producer` method, passing the `TOPIC_ID` or the `TOPIC_NAME` as a parameter.

 === "Python"